AP Extra - Extracurricular Programs

 - Continue your college research.

-- Parents should log on the Family Connection website, complete the parent questionnaire, and access other helpful information.
+- Parents should schedule a team meeting with College Counseling, log into Family Connection to complete the parent questionnaire, and access other helpful information.

 - Continue researching.